duelingbenjos/node-package/README.md

 # Forked Node Package
 This repository contains a modified lamden node package.
 It consists of several containerized applications: the [node software](https://github.com/Lamden/lamden), the [webserver](https://github.com/Lamden/lamden/blob/master/lamden/nodes/masternode/webserver.py) and the [events service](https://github.com/Lamden/lamden/blob/master/lamden/nodes/events.py).

-**You wont be able to run this node unless you joined as a masternode operator with your node wallet.**
+**You wont be able to join the network with this node unless you joined as a masternode operator with your node wallet.**

 ### Dependencies
 - [Python](https://www.python.org/) 3.6 or above